-How much does a digital session cost?
+How much does a Digital Outreach Session cost?

 Primary sessions of a virtual planetarium show or an online workshop, each carry a charge of £60 for a group of up to 30 students.

 Is the schools offer the same every day, all year round?